-Helicobacter pylori vitamins, herbs, supplements, diet and food, natural and alternative treatment for the infecton, by Ray Sahelian, M.D.
+vitamins, herbs, supplements, diet and food, natural and alternative

-During the past two decades the role of Helicobacter pylori infection have been a topic of intensive research.
+During the past several decades the role of Helicobacter pylori infection has been a topic of intensive research.
 H. pylori infection can cause acute and chronic gastritis, duodenitis, gastric peptic ulcers and duodenal ulcers.
 H. pylori has been identified as a risk factor for gastric cancer.
 Nearly more than 90% of patients with duodenal ulcers, more than 70% of those with gastric ulcer and more than 80% patients with gastric cancer have H. pylori infection.

-Natural treatment for Helicobacter pylori
+Natural treatment for Helicobacter pylori, do supplements work?

 Non-antibiotic therapies, including herbs,